An Algorithmic Framework for Bias Bounties: Introduction

 There are several strands of the algorithmic fairness literature that are closely related to our work.
 Most popular notions of algorithmic fairness (e.g. those that propose to equalize notions of error across protected groups as in e.g. \citep{hardt2016equality, agarwal2018reductions, gerrymandering,zafar2017fairness}, or those that aim to ``treat similar individuals similarly'' as in e.g. \citep{awareness,metriclearning,RY18,jung2019eliciting}) involve tradeoffs, in that asking for ``fairness'' involves settling for reduced accuracy.
 Several papers \citep{notradeoffs2,notradeoffs1} show that fairness constraints of these types need not involve tradeoffs (or can even be accuracy improving) \emph{on test data} if the training data has been corrupted by some bias model and is not representative of the test data.
 In cases like this, fairness constraints can act as corrections to undo the errors that have been introduced in the data.
 These kinds of results leverage differences between the training and evaluation data, and unlike our work, do not avoid tradeoffs between fairness and accuracy in settings in which the training data is representative of the true distribution.

-A notable exception to the rule that fairness and accuracy must involve tradeoffs, from which we take inspiration, is the literature on multicalibration initiated by H{\'e}bert-Johnson et al. \citep{multicalibration,multiaccuracy,momentmulti,multivalid,indistinguishability} that asks that a model's predictions be calibrated not just overall, but also when restricted to a large number of protected subgroups $g$.
+A notable exception to the rule that fairness and accuracy must involve tradeoffs is the literature on multicalibration initiated by H{\'e}bert-Johnson et al. \citep{multicalibration,multiaccuracy,momentmulti,multivalid,indistinguishability} that asks that a model's predictions be calibrated not just overall, but also when restricted to a large number of protected subgroups $g$.
 H{\'e}bert-Johnson et al. \citep{multicalibration} and Kim, Ghorbani, and Zou \citep{multiaccuracy} show that an arbitrary model $f$ can be postprocessed to satisfy multicalibration (and the related notion of ``multi-accuracy'') without sacrificing (much) in terms of model accuracy.
 Our aim is to achieve something similar, but for predictive error, rather than model calibration.
+There are two things driving the ``no tradeoff'' result for multicalibration, from which we take inspiration: 1) the fairness notion that they ask for is satisfied by the Bayes-optimal model, and 2) they do not optimize over a fixed model class, but rather a model class defined in terms of the groups $\cG$ that define their fairness notion.
+These two things will be true for us as well.

 The notion of fairness that we ask for in this paper was studied in an online setting (in which the data, rather than the protected groups arrive online) by Blum and Lykouris \citep{BL20} and generalized by Rothblum and Yona \citep{RY21} as ``multigroup agnostic learnability.''
 Noarov, Pai, and Roth \citep{NPR21} show how to obtain it in an online setting as part of the same unified framework of algorithms that can obtain multicalibrated predictions.
 The algorithmic results in these papers lead to complex models --- in contrast, our algorithm produces ``simple'' predictors in the form of a decision list.
 In contrast to these prior works, we do not view the set of groups $\cG$ that we wish to offer guarantees to as fixed up front, but instead as something that can be discovered online, after models are deployed.
 Our focus is on fast algorithms to update existing models when new groups $g$ on which our model is performing poorly are discovered.